sensinglab/monicrowd/README.md

   Autonomous multi-channel WiFi probe request sniffer for controlled dataset collection in Faraday cage environments.

 - **[crowd-sensor-calibration](https://github.com/sensinglab/crowd-sensor-calibration)**
-  Tools for calibration and deployment optimization, enabling adaptive configuration, sensitivity mapping, and improved measurement accuracy.
+  Tools for calibration and deployment optimization, enabling adaptive configuration, sensitivity mapping, and improved measurement accuracy, implementing the AdaptiveCalibrationUnit and parts of the CrowdingServerUnit of the component diagram

 ---